 The name of the haven had been an important sticking point since the disputes of the fifteenth century.
 When the crown had seized the disputed marshland in 1400 at the request of the Dunwich burgesses, it had been described as two separate places: ‘a place called ‘Oldehaven’ and a marsh called ‘Kingsholme’.
-In the first place, the name Oldehaven of course reinforced that the marshland had been Dunwich’s harbour.
-The name Kingsholme is more ambiguous.
+While the name Oldehaven reinforced that the marshland had been Dunwich’s harbour, the name Kingsholme is more ambiguous.
 It was possibly an allusion to the town’s granted privileges, and the status of the burgesses as agents of the Crown; or it might have been an attempt to flatter the king, to connect a powerful geological transformation to royal sovereignty.
-Whatever the intention, however, contemporaries certainly understood the names to be political: the inquest jury of 1408 stated that ‘it ought not to be called “Kyngesholme”, but that name is newly put upon it by the men of Dunwich, and one part is and ought to be called “Lenaldesmersshe”, another “Middelmersshe”, and a third “Chirchemersshe”’.
-But later there also seems to have been another name: in 1438 a presentment of a Dunwich burgess for pasturing his animals on the marsh without permission referred to the land as ‘the lord’s marsh, called Stapilhed’.
-That another vernacular name was in circulation is intriguing — it does not have any immediately striking ideological connotations — but the notion that the land was ‘the lord’s’ was of course significant.
+Whatever the intention, however, contemporaries certainly understood the names to be politically sensitive: the inquest jury of 1408 stated that ‘it ought not to be called “Kyngesholme”, but that name is newly put upon it by the men of Dunwich, and one part is and ought to be called “Lenaldesmersshe”, another “Middelmersshe”, and a third “Chirchemersshe”’.
+But later there also seems to have been another name: in 1438 an entry in the lordship’s court rolls, against a Dunwich burgess who pastured his animals on the marsh without permission, referred to the land as ‘the lord’s marsh, called Stapilhed’.
+That another vernacular name was in circulation is intriguing — it does not have any immediately striking ideological connotations — but the fact that it was by then ‘the lord’s marsh’ was of more immediate significance.

 In the dispute of the 1460s, the politics of naming came into play again, not in relation to the (now submerged) marshland, but to the harbour.
 The burgesses called part of the harbour ‘the kyngs streme’, drawing more definitely on their status as a royal port town.
 They also repeatedly asserted that the ‘northpart of the streme of the seid haven [was] called Donewich reche’.
 And finally, Hopton complained that after the sea had broken through by Walberswick to refill the sedimented harbour, the Dunwich bailiffs ‘called that new haven Donewich haven, all be it that of right it is Blitheborough haven & so owth to be called’.
-This phrase — ‘and so it ought to be called’ — reveals the importance of names as a strategy of communicating authority.
-They were effective both because they simplified the landscape (not unlike old charters), and of course also because the particular simplifications that they made were easily communicable.
-The names of harbours were circulated orally among the maritime community, and textually in the ‘rutters’ or sailing directions which explained how to navigate between the ports along a coastline.
+This phrase reveals the importance of names as a strategy of communicating authority.
+They were effective both because they simplified the landscape (not unlike old charters), and because the particular simplifications that they made were easily communicable.
+The names of harbours were of course circulated orally among the maritime community, and textually in the ‘rutters’ or sailing directions which explained how to navigate between the ports along a coastline.
 A particular place-name was thus one way of enunciating possession to a large and economically significant constituency of visitors; as they casually mentioned the name when they gave directions or shared navigational knowledge, moreover, they helped to perpetuate particular jurisdictional claims.